-While the basic shape of the timekeeper’s body seems to remain the same, the titanium case of the T-Touch Expert Solar is now clearly better sculpted and its black PVD-treated elements give it a bit classier look.
+While the basic shape of the timekeeper’s body remains the same, the titanium case of the T-Touch Expert Solar is now better sculpted and its black PVD-treated elements give it a bit classier look.
 The new set of push-pieces, too, makes the watch look less archaic than even the last year’s models.

 However, the Swiss watchmaker either doesn’t understand the danger that the new breed of wearable electronics present or simply dismisses it altogether.

 Well, there is also a third option: Tissot and all the R&D power behind the brand are perfectly aware of the situation and in a year or so we will see a bunch of a lot more advanced, truly smart timekeepers from the reputable brand that will put to shame Samsung’s clumsy efforts.

 So far, the watch doesn’t introduce anything new in terms of functionality: we see a perpetual calendar, a digital second time zone indicator, the usual stuff of a logbook, compass, regatta countdown and chronograph.